 and the communist nations.

-24. So, it has been clear for some time that degradation of our environment has been feeding steadily into global warming and climate change
+26. Also, it has been clear for some time that degradation of our environment has been feeding steadily into global warming and climate change

 .
 What we really need is firm international commitment to sustainable development by all, and we need to get onto that path quickly to avoid potentially catastrophic problems within the lifetimes of ourselves, our children and grandchildren.